Corporate Supporting Members Links

 Oceanskies has specialised in the registration, documentation and crew employment for yachts as well as aircraft and helicopters since their launch in 2013.
 As well as having headquarters located in the heart of St. Peter Port harbour in Guernsey we also have offices in Malta and representation in Jersey, the Isle of Man, the United Kingdom, Cayman Islands and the British Virgin Islands.

-Strategic Technical Services, LLC (STS) is small business specializing in Systems Engineering and Software Development expertise for a variety of federal and commercial customers.
+Strategic Technical Services, LLC (STS) is a small business specializing in Systems Engineering and Software Development expertise for a variety of federal and commercial customers.

 Founded in 1994, the Workboat Association is the trade, skills and safety standards association for the workboat industry.